CodingBull-dev/Story-Bot/src/create.md

 ---
 title: Create
 layout: "layouts/info.html"
+description: Find out how to create the next story
 ---
 Hey there!
 Are you ready to help our authors write the next set of amazing short stories?
 Do you want to be a part of inspiring the next generation of literary masterminds?
 Of course you do!